jnewman747/salamander-heatmap/README.md

 •	Add a title, scale bar, North arrow, legend

-•	Add text: Author, QGIS version, NewMaps, Sources, Projection, Map Scale
+•	Add text: Author, QGIS version, NewMaps, Sources, Tools used, Projection, Map Scale

 •	Edit fonts and sizes to make more readable

 •	Be sure to lock layers

+•	Save in two resolutions: 1) width of 1,200 px and 2) width of 8,000 px